SREELEKSHMIPRATHAPAN/local/README.md

    First,need to set your central repository as origin using the following command:

-    `git remote set-url origin `
+    * To clone use the command `git clone https://github.com/SREELEKSHMIPRATHAN/local.git` `git remote set-url origin `
     `git pull origin master`